ProgSoc/Constitution/CONSTITUTION.md

 ### 4.1

 Membership shall be open to all Union members, and to all other persons satisfying the requirements of membership as may be determined by the Executive Committee from time to time.

-- 4.1.1 The Subscription for non-union members shall be at least twice that paid by union members.

 ### 4.2 Conditions of Membership